liukeskywalker98/OptimizationBasedPlanning/README.md

 This project is a planning algorithm in development.
 Traditional planning techniques for mobile robots and manipulators involve discretizing continuous space into a graph and running discrete graph search algorithms on that graph.
 This often forces a tradeoff between resolution and time/space complexity.
 While the graph search techniques guarantee optimality given this discretization, the discretization might only produce suboptimal paths with respect to the continuous space.

-Our proposed method formulates the planning problem as a
+Our proposed method formulates the planning problem as an optimization problem.
+This method has the potential to return paths that are optimal in a continuous sense, while taking advantage of parallel computation.
+In future iterations, this method might be able to handle kinodynamic constraints for problems involving non-holonomic robots.

 ## Problem Formulation
 The first contribution of this algorithm is to construct the graph in continuous space and define the planning problem as a continuous optimization problem.
 At this stage of development, we are solving a two-dimensional problem.
 Our obstacles are defined as positive cost functions, and edges are lines through 2D space.